scala/scala3/docs/docs/reference/dropped-features/package-objects.md

 If a source file `src.scala` contains such top-level definitions, they will be put in a synthetic object named `src$package`.
 The wrapping is transparent, however.
 The definitions in `src` can still be accessed as members of the enclosing package.

-**Note 1:** This means that the name of a source file containing wrapped top-level definitions is relevant for binary compatibility.
+**Note:** This means that
+1. The name of a source file containing wrapped top-level definitions is relevant for binary compatibility.
 If the name changes, so does the name of the generated object and its class.

-**Note 2:** A top-level main method `def main(args: Array[String]): Unit = ...` is wrapped as any other method.
+2. A top-level main method `def main(args: Array[String]): Unit = ...` is wrapped as any other method.
 If it appears in a source file `src.scala`, it could be invoked from the command line using a command like `scala src$package`.
 Since the "program name" is mangled it is recommended to always put `main` methods in explicitly named objects.

-**Note 3:** The notion of `private` is independent of whether a definition is wrapped or not.
+3. The notion of `private` is independent of whether a definition is wrapped or not.
 A `private` top-level definition is always visible from everywhere in the enclosing package.

-**Note 4:** If several top-level definitions are overloaded variants with the same name, they must all come from the same source file.
+4. If several top-level definitions are overloaded variants with the same name, they must all come from the same source file.